codurance/site/src/_posts/2019-05-18-microservices-adventures.md

 When replacing function calls (monolith) for network calls (microservices), we need to accommodate for latency, network errors, and packet drops.
 Doing retries directly from the service may seem harmless, but it may cause system-wide cascading failures and put unnecessary strain on the network.

-Instead of forcing each service to deal with network failures, we can use a middle man called Service Mesh, which is designed to handle those cases.
+Instead of forcing each service to deal with network failures, we can use a middleman called Service Mesh, which is designed to handle those cases.
 It is true that we are still making a network call to a service mesh, but it is safer because the call is not leaving the host.

-Service mesh also gives us essential features like retries policies, call timeouts, and deadlines.
+Service mesh also gives us essential features like retries policies, call timeouts, deadlines and [circuit breaking](https://martinfowler.com/bliki/CircuitBreaker.html).
 It also makes it easier to have a system-wide call tracing.

 ### 10. Not adapting the tools with scale